Plant-Based Dog Food Formulation Challenge game

 • Safe formulation practices for complete and balanced dog diets

-This game is based on current science and best practices in plant-based formulation as reported in Petfood Industry’s Ingredient Issues.
-Answers can be found in the article below the game.
+These games are based on science and best practices in plant-based formulation as reported in Petfood Industry’s Ingredient Issues.
+Answers can be found in the text at the bottom of the page or in the article “It IS possible to produce balanced vegetarian/vegan dog diets.

 1. The game presents you with 5 multiple-choice questions.